Improve Your Appearance & Vision!

 The following information is for Dacryocystorhinostomy and Orbit Repair patients only:

-- Do NOT attempt to remove nasolacrimal duct tube that has been placed by Dr Boyle.
-Dr Boyle will remove the tube after necessary healing; this amount of time varies with each patient.
+- Do NOT attempt to remove nasolacrimal duct tube that has been placed by your doctor.
+Your doctor will remove the tube after necessary healing; this amount of time varies with each patient.

 - No vigorous nose blowing for 1-2 weeks following surgery.
 (Gentle blowing is permitted.)